IepIweidieng/TJAPlayer3/tja.md

 Reading point: The value of a charter-defined variable is read when:

-* For a charter-defined setter command, (*proposal* (IID)) when its command time is reached.
+* For a charter-defined value variable setter command, (*proposal* (IID)) when its command time is reached.
 * For [the `#BRANCHSTART` command with local charter-defined variable condition](#branchstart--branchend), when its branch-determining point (at the previous measure) is reached.
 * For the [(*proposal* (Komi)) `#NOTEIF`, (*proposal* (IID)) `#NOTEIFF`](#proposal-komi-noteif-commands), [(*proposal* (Komi)) `#COMMANDIF`, and (*proposal* (IID)) `#COMMANDIFF` commands](#proposal-komi-commandif-commands), whenever the (direct or cached) value of the accessed variable is changed or invalidated.

 Writing point of values: The value of a charter-defined value variable is written only when:

-* For a charter-defined setter command, (*proposal* (IID)) when its command time is reached.
+* For a charter-defined value variable setter command, (*proposal* (IID)) when its command time is reached.
 * For an enabled and effective [`#GIANTNOTE` command](#proposal-komi-giantnote), when the note is judged.

 *Proposal* (IID): Writing point of formulae: The cached value of a charter-defined formula variable is invalidated when:

-* For a charter-defined setter command, (*proposal* (IID)) when its command time is reached, after the store expression is written.
+* For a charter-defined formula variable command, (*proposal* (IID)) when its command time is reached, after the store expression is written.
 The cached value is untouched (if already defined) or set to 0 or false otherwise.
 * When the charter-defined formula variable is being read and the (direct or cached) value any of the variables accessed in the store expression and further variables accessed by the accessed charter-defined formula variables and on recursively (including `<t*:t>` as mentioned below) are changed or invalidated.
 The store expression will be re-evaluated and have the cached value updates to the result value.

 When a store expression of a charter-defined formula variable is (re-)evaluated, the cached value of all accessed charter-defined formula variables is always used regardless whether the cached value is invalidated.